What is Qtum: A Business-Ready Blockchain

 The Qtum project has a number of high-profile investors, including Roger Ver (Executive Chairman of Bitcoin.com), Anthony Di lorio (Co-Founder of Ethereum and Bitcoin Magazine), and Jeremy Gardner (Co-Founder of Augur).
 But perhaps more notably, the project has not attracted any institutional investment despite the relative hype around it.

-The development of Qtum seems to have slowed significantly since the start of the year.
-The project made no announcements for around 4 months following the end of 2020, and observers noted that contributions to Qtum’s GitHub had largely stalled.
+The development roadmap for Qtum seems to have slowed significantly since its inception.
+The project made no announcements for around 4 months following the end of 2020, and observers noted that contributions to Qtum’s Github page had largely stalled.
 During early April, the project returned to activity with a string of development updates and a roadmap for 2021.

 The most impressive thing about Qtum is its high interoperability.
 The backward smart contract compatibility and cross-chain integration offered by Qtum’s AAL technology may be a game-changer.
-This may be the key to differentiating the project from its competitors.
-While Qtum claims a much faster transaction speed than traditional networks, other scalable protocols such as Solana claim even faster performance, are much more widely supported, and are far less steeped in controversy.
+While this may be the key to differentiating the project from its competitors, as Qtum claims a much faster transaction speed than traditional networks, caution is advised.
+Other scalable protocols, such as Solana (SOL), claim even faster performance, are much more widely supported, and are far less steeped in controversy.

-Qtum’s roadmap seems to indicate a technical shift towards DeFi applications, which may be necessary considering the protocol’s inability to attract much interest from developers.
-Currently, the only significant project running on Qtum infrastructure is the QiSwap DEX.
+Qtum’s roadmap seems to indicate a technical shift towards DeFi applications, which may be necessary considering the protocol’s inability to attract much developer interest.
+Currently, the only significant project running on Qtum infrastructure is the QiSwap decentralized exchange (DEX).

 Is Qtum Credible?